Style: What makes a good Participant Information Sheet

 - Consider the appropriate page size – it may be that A5, or another paper-size and layout would be more suitable than A4.

-- In some cases, it might be more appropriate to use other media to support the consent process; for example DVDs, CDs, a script etc.
+- In some cases, it might be more appropriate to use other media to support the consent process; for example images, diagrams, audio, video or online materials etc. When using alternative formats, you should be mindful that some formats may unintentionally discriminate against people who are not comfortable with or who cannot use such technology.

 There are many ways of describing to potential participants what to expect.
 You could consider using flow diagrams or pictures if you feel they bring more clarity to the information you are providing.
 However, consider their use carefully as they do not necessarily help in all cases.

-If you are consenting people who cannot read, we would suggest the Participant Information Sheet is still used; read to the potential participant as a 'script'.
+If you are consenting people who cannot read, the Participant Information Sheet may be read to the potential participant as a 'script'.
+Alternatively, consider using alternative formats to convey the information for example images, diagrams, audio, video or online materials.

 The purpose of a Participant Information Sheet (PIS) is to set out in writing what taking part in your study will involve for the participant.
 Including how participation may impact on their treatment and/or their lives and the lives of others close to them.